Mill Nets 300% ROI, Improved Safety with Reusable Insulation Project

 A custom-fitted, reusable insulation blanked covers a feed water pump.

 It is noteworthy that many facilities are not enthusiastic about insulation projects because they are constrained on expense projects and seldom on capital.
 It should be noted that most insulation projects are considered expense projects, not capital, if the original insulation was removed for repair work and is now being replaced.
 Pursuing expense related projects, be it a roofing project, tank or insulation replacement, gets its share of challenges.
 Managers who focus on economic returns instead of budgets view their expense spend plan more like capital investments.
+It is important to focus on the ROI with reusable insulation.

 The paper mill discussed in this case study generates steam to power its facility.
 When generating steam, heat (energy) is lost whenever sections of the steam distribution system have lost their insulation.
 Generally, insulation gets removed in and around areas that tend to spring leaks the most: valves, steam traps and fittings.
 Sometimes, when these leak-prone areas are repaired the insulation that originally covered them is removed and discarded.
 This leaves them uncovered and losing valuable energy.